14haru/zhang_lab/research_note/How_to_tf-gpu.md

 https://developer.nvidia.com/cuda-toolkit-archive

 If the installation is successful, You can see the path at `Edit the system environment variable` like this image.\
-(If your Windows language is Japanese, It is called `システム環境変数の編集`.)
+(If your Windows language is Japanese, it is called `システム環境変数の編集`.)

 ```
 CUDA_PATH_V10_0 C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0